 Hongi Hika: Warrior chief

-Other leaders complained to Marsden about Hongi’s monopoly of the relationship with the missionaries.
+The leaders of other iwi and hapū complained to Marsden about Hongi’s monopoly of the relationship with the missionaries.
 For his part, Hongi was angry that the missionaries refused to trade in muskets and powder.
 But he made the most of the iron tools and agricultural implements they were willing to trade.

 As he acquired guns Hongi set about seeking utu (revenge) from Ngāti Whātua for the Moremonui disaster.
-In 1818 he headed further south, leading a taua that destroyed 50 villages as far south as Tolaga Bay on the East Coast.
-Approximately 2000 slaves were taken so that they could be put to work dressing flax to exchange for muskets.
-In 1821 Hongi attacked rivals in the Auckland–Coromandel region, capturing another 2000 slaves.
+In 1818 he headed further south, leading a taua that destroyed 50 villages as far away as Tolaga Bay on the East Coast.
+Some 2000 slaves were taken so that they could be put to work dressing flax to exchange for muskets.
+In 1821 Hongi attacked rivals in the Auckland–Coromandel region, capturing another 2000 forced labourers.

 In 1820 Hongi and the young chief Waikato accompanied the missionary Thomas Kendall to Cambridge, England to assist with the compilation of a Māori dictionary.
 Hongi was more interested in getting his hands on some of the ‘thousand thousand guns’ he had heard were stored in the Tower of London.

-Hongi met King George IV and was presented with gifts, including a suit of armour that was described as a ‘coat of mail’.
-Hongi traded most of his gifts in Sydney on the way home for 300 muskets.
-He kept the suit of armour, which saved his life during a battle with Ngāti Pāoa at Mauinaina, beside the Tāmaki River, when he was hit twice by musket shots.
+Hongi met King George IV and was presented with gifts, including a suit of armour.
+Hongi traded most of his gifts in Sydney on the way home for 300 muskets, but kept the‘coat of mail’.
+This saved his life during a battle with Ngāti Pāoa at Mauinaina, beside the Tāmaki River, in which he was hit twice by musket shots.
 His survival gained him a reputation for invulnerability.

-This boost to his arsenal not only altered the balance of power in the north but also prompted an arms race, the consequences of which would be felt throughout New Zealand for two decades.
+This boost to Hongi’s arsenal not only altered the balance of power in the north, but prompted an arms race that would have consequences for decades to come.